 1. How accurate are free translation tools?

-2. Can I use these tools for professional purposes?
+2. Can I use these tools for professional work?

-◦ Privacy is a valid concern when using any online service.
-Most free tools require an internet connection and may store data temporarily to improve their algorithms.
-Always review the privacy policies of the tools you use and avoid uploading sensitive information.
+Most tools require internet access and may store data temporarily.
+Always check privacy policies and avoid uploading sensitive information.

 4. What if the audio quality is poor?